BuildForSDG/team-011-backend/README.md

 ## Usage

-The solution consist majorly of for stepss
+The solution consist majorly of for steps

 ### 1. Farmlands